rabfulton/ChatGTK/README.md

 cd ChatGTK
 pip install -r requirements.txt
 ```
 Or use your package manager to install the dependencies.
 The application when launched from the terminal will complain about which dependencies are missing.
+You otionally require `texlive` and `dvipng` if you want mathematics to render nicely and the `beets` package for the music control functionality.

 ## Usage